sjhalayka/bidirectional_path_tracer/README.md

-Cornell box done in glTF format, with caustics.
+Cornell box done in glTF format, including such features as:

+- Reflection and refraction
+- Chromatic aberration
+- Reflection and refraction caustics
+- Subsurface scattering of light by opaque objects
+- Fog

 This software is under heavy construction!